dengliangshi/dengliangshi.github.io/_posts/2017-01-01-neural-network-language-models.md

 RNNLM  | - |  100  |   50    |   No   |  No  | 73.2  |  2
 LSTMLM | - |  100  |   50    |   No   |  No  | 73.2  |  3

-The NNLMs performed in above experiments are all without direct connections from input layer to output layer and biases in both hidden and output layer. \citet{bengio_2003a} suggests that better generalization and lower perplexity with no direct connections but longer training.
+The NNLMs performed in above experiments are all without direct connections from input layer to output layer and biases in both hidden and output layer.
+[Bengio et al. (2003)](http://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf) suggests that better generalization and lower perplexity with no direct connections but longer training.
 A reasonable interpretation is that direct input-to-output connections provide a bit more capacity and faster learning of the "linear" part of mapping from word features to log-probabilities.
 On the other hand, without those connections the hidden units form a tight bottleneck which might force better generalization.
-For the biases, \citet{mikolov_2012} reported that no significant improvement of performance was gained with biases.
+For the biases, [Mikolov (2012)](http://www.fit.vutbr.cz/~imikolov/rnnlm/thesis.pdf) reported that no significant improvement of performance was gained with biases.
 So no direct connections and biases will be used in the following experiments neither.

 ### 6. Conclusion

-### References
+The LSTM language models show the best performance among all neural networl lanuguage models, and